cpske/programming1/index.md

 <tr valign="top">
 <td align="center"> Nov 28 </td>
 <td markdown="span">
-Intro to New SKE Curriculum by Prof. Kitsana
+Intro to New SKE Curriculum by Prof. Kitsana, 1:15PM
 How to create a JAR file
 Project Development and review.
 Be ready to demo what you have so far.